Vasti Jackson: Life and career

 He returned to production work in 2004, with his work on Henry Butler's Homeland album on Basin Street Records.
-Jackson also played guitar and undertook backing vocals on the collection.
+Jackson also played guitar and was a backing vocalist on the collection.
 In 2005, Jackson co-wrote and produced the track "Hello", on Morris Mills's album, Love & Coffee.
-Whilst Jackson's own composition, "Casino in the Cotton Field", appeared in the Lifetime Television Network film, Infidelity (2006).
-Jackson spent time touring his own work, which saw him appear in locations across the globe.
+While Jackson's own composition, "Casino in the Cotton Field", appeared in the Lifetime Television Network film, Infidelity (2006).
+He spent time touring his own work which saw him appear in locations across the globe.
 In 2010, Jackson released his next studio album, Stimulus Man.
-The following year, Jackson performed at the New Orleans Jazz & Heritage Festival and played the title role in the play, Robert Johnson The Man, The Myth, The Music!
-In June 2012, Jackson performed at the Chicago Blues Festival.
-The same year he was inducted into the Mississippi Musicians Hall of Fame and, in 2013, Jackson performed at Super Bowl XLVII.
+The next year, Jackson performed at the New Orleans Jazz & Heritage Festival and played the title role in the play, Robert Johnson The Man, The Myth, The Music!
+In June 2012, he performed at the Chicago Blues Festival.
+The same year he was inducted into the Mississippi Musicians Hall of Fame and in 2013, Jackson performed at Super Bowl XLVII.